ryanthegentry/crypto-archives/README.md

  [Low-Resource Eclipse Attacks on Ethereum’s Peer-to-Peer Network](https://eprint.iacr.org/2018/236.pdf)  by Yuval Marcus, Ethan Heilman, Sharon Goldberg ( [ipfs](https://gateway.ipfs.io/ipfs/QmWJxtwYMnrHVBC6H2eFjKkkPUXsVVJvQddgwqpKi2hwm3) )
 * Analyzes an attack in which a full node is isolated from the rest of the network.
 [2018]

+[Detective Mining: Selfish Mining Becomes Unrealistic under Mining Pool Environment](https://eprint.iacr.org/2019/486.pdf) by Suhyeon Lee and Seungjoo Kim ( [ipfs](https://gateway.ipfs.io/ipfs/QmRta3EJRqwS6YwDdWnRzXstzamgYuVa8QqJia1iuJb67D) )
+* This work presents a fundamental problem regarding the selfish mining strategy under the existence of mining pools and proposes a new attack strategy, showing that selfish mining pool may not profitable.
+[2019]

+[A Smart Contract Refereed Data Retrieval Protocol with a Provably Low Collateral Requirement](https://eprint.iacr.org/2019/541) by James M. Shook, Scott Simon and Peter Mell ( [ipfs](https://gateway.ipfs.io/ipfs/QmPykehBhuTzXY3pDinU7NLRM7SM1AjM1hkVdw1Mrdip9W) )
+* A new data retrieval protocol with a collateral mechanism calibrated to disincentivizes cheating and Distributed Denial of Service (DDoS) attacks at every stage, but that is at a fraction of the cost of storing the data.
+[2019]

+[An Empirical Evaluation of Selfish Mining and Strategic Mining in Proof-of-Work Blockchain with Multiple Miners](https://arxiv.org/pdf/1905.06853.pdf) by Tin Leelavimolsilp, Long Tran-Thanh, Sebastian Stein, and Viet Hung Nguyen ( [ipfs](https://gateway.ipfs.io/ipfs/QmPgUe8MRnCSu9Gmq6cswjRWsYEBkxemhCCbi41JfYzprM) )
+* An empirical investigation on selfish mining strategy in the context of multiple miners.
+[2019]

+[Blockchain Mining Games with Pay Forward](https://arxiv.org/pdf/1905.07397.pdf) by Elias Koutsoupias, Philip Lazos, Paolo Serafino, and Foluso Ogunlana ( [ipfs](https://gateway.ipfs.io/ipfs/QmYiS3tR6XMTYsRn8dcVndQtKQ9vmXwHPpsYJxnSy4HmHM) )
+* Miners have the ability to pay forward an amount to be collected by the first miner who successfully extends their branch, giving them the power to influence the incentives for mining.
+This work formulates a stochastic game for the study of such incentives and shows that smaller miners can guarantee that the best response of even substantially more powerful miners is to follow the expected behavior intended by the protocol designer.
+[2019]

 ## Protocol Failures and Issues
 BTC: March 2013 Chain Fork  [Post-Mortem](https://github.com/bitcoin/bips/blob/master/bip-0050.mediawiki)  and  [Explainer](https://bitcoinmagazine.com/articles/bitcoin-network-shaken-by-blockchain-fork-1363144448/)  by Gavin Andersen and Vitalik Buterin, respectively ( [ipfs1](https://gateway.ipfs.io/ipfs/QmanbTWX4oiMuo4uqWmC4zBYHrnruGMqgH4scWe7gRx6oi) ,  [ipfs2](https://gateway.ipfs.io/ipfs/QmdyiH1wskrasPSMfMWpaMPrDMCh7Noz9FtXohL8qmhxCv) )